 Community Partnerships Introduction

 Our community partnerships remain very important to us.
 The local community, organisations and charitable trusts support the school in so many ways.
 They do this through volunteering, donations, grants and gifts.
 This enables the school to provide additional resources and educational experiences.
-Scroll down the page for further information, news and photographs.
 Thank you for supporting our school.

 Stonehouse Community Allotments

 The Apperley Centre.
 Post 16 students have been involved in work experience partnerships.